|

 have been done instead.
 For some it then moves into a punishment of some

 sort, be it corporal or not.
-The act of punishment itself is a ritual of
+The act of punishment itself is a ritual

 penance, the payment or repercussion for the bad deed, through which guilt